+If you have recently become a trustee or are the beneficiary of a trust, you may be responsible for important legal and financial duties under Nevada law.
 A trust is a legal arrangement where a “trustee” holds and manages assets for the benefit of designated “beneficiaries.”
 Trust administration involves the trustee managing these assets according to the terms of the trust document.
 Unlike probate, a properly funded trust generally avoids the public and often lengthy court process of probate.
-Our Las Vegas probate attorneys at Simplifying Probate assist trustees and beneficiaries with all aspects of Nevada trust administration.

 Why Choose Us at Simplifying Probate?